OfficeDev/Office-Addin-Scripts/.github/ISSUE_TEMPLATE/bug_report.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue.
+Please answer the following questions before submitting an issue.
 **YOU MAY DELETE THE PREREQUISITES SECTION.**
 - [ ] I am running the latest version of Node and the tools
 - [ ] I checked the documentation and found no answer